cappato/astro-blog/.github/pull_request_template.md

-## 📄 Descripción
+## 📄 Description

-Explica brevemente qué hace este PR y por qué es necesario.
+Briefly explain what this PR does and why it's necessary.

-## 🎯 Tipo de Cambio
+## 🎯 Type of Change

-- [ ] 🐛 Bug fix (cambio que corrige un problema)
+- [ ] 🐛 Bug fix (change that fixes an issue)
-- [ ] ✨ Nueva funcionalidad (cambio que agrega funcionalidad)
+- [ ] ✨ New feature (change that adds functionality)
-- [ ] 💥 Breaking change (cambio que rompe funcionalidad existente)
+- [ ] 💥 Breaking change (change that breaks existing functionality)
-- [ ] 📚 Documentación (cambios solo en documentación)
+- [ ] 📚 Documentation (documentation-only changes)
-- [ ] 🔧 Refactoring (cambio que no corrige bugs ni agrega funcionalidad)
+- [ ] 🔧 Refactoring (change that neither fixes bugs nor adds features)
-- [ ] ⚡ Performance (cambio que mejora el rendimiento)
+- [ ] ⚡ Performance (change that improves performance)
-- [ ] 🧪 Tests (agregar o corregir tests)
+- [ ] 🧪 Tests (adding or fixing tests)
-- [ ] 🔨 Build/CI (cambios en build o integración continua)
+- [ ] 🔨 Build/CI (changes to build or continuous integration)
-- [ ] 🎨 Estilo (formateo, espacios, etc. sin cambios de código)
+- [ ] 🎨 Style (formatting, whitespace, etc. without code changes)

-## ✅ Checklist de Calidad
+## ✅ Quality Checklist

-### 📏 Tamaño del PR
+### 📏 PR Size
-- [ ] El PR modifica menos de 10 archivos
+- [ ] PR modifies less than 10 files
-- [ ] El PR modifica menos de 300 líneas
+- [ ] PR modifies less than 300 lines
-- [ ] Los cambios son atómicos y bien separados
+- [ ] Changes are atomic and well-separated
-- [ ] Si es grande, está justificado y no se puede dividir
+- [ ] If large, it's justified and cannot be split

 ### 🧪 Testing
-- [ ] El código fue probado localmente
+- [ ] Code was tested locally
-- [ ] Se agregaron tests si aplica
+- [ ] Tests added if applicable
-- [ ] Todos los tests existentes pasan (`npm test`)
+- [ ] All existing tests pass (`npm test`)
-- [ ] Build exitoso sin errores (`npm run build`)
+- [ ] Successful build without errors (`npm run build`)

-### 📝 Documentación y Estándares
+### 📝 Documentation and Standards
-- [ ] El nombre del PR sigue conventional commits
+- [ ] PR title follows conventional commits
-- [ ] Documentación actualizada si es necesario
+- [ ] Documentation updated if necessary
-- [ ] No hay archivos con caracteres especiales (acentos, ñ)
+- [ ] No files with special characters (accents, ñ)
-- [ ] Sin emojis en código/documentación técnica
+- [ ] No emojis in code/technical documentation
-- [ ] Código sigue estándares del proyecto
+- [ ] Code follows project standards

-### 🔗 Dependencias y Compatibilidad
+### 🔗 Dependencies and Compatibility
-- [ ] No hay dependencias circulares
+- [ ] No circular dependencies
-- [ ] Cambios de dependencias están justificados
+- [ ] Dependency changes are justified
-- [ ] No rompe funcionalidad existente
+- [ ] Does not break existing functionality
-- [ ] Compatible con sistemas Windows/Linux/Mac
+- [ ] Compatible with Windows/Linux/Mac systems

-## 🧪 Testing Realizado
+## 🧪 Testing Performed

-Describe qué tests ejecutaste y sus resultados:
+Describe what tests you ran and their results:

-- [ ] Tests unitarios: ✅ Pasando / ❌ Fallando
+- [ ] Unit tests: ✅ Passing / ❌ Failing
-- [ ] Tests de integración: ✅ Pasando / ❌ Fallando
+- [ ] Integration tests: ✅ Passing / ❌ Failing
-- [ ] Build local: ✅ Exitoso / ❌ Fallando
+- [ ] Local build: ✅ Successful / ❌ Failing
-- [ ] Validación de contenido: ✅ Sin problemas / ❌ Con issues
+- [ ] Content validation: ✅ No issues / ❌ With issues

-## 📸 Screenshots (si aplica)
+## 📸 Screenshots (if applicable)

-Si hay cambios visuales, agrega screenshots del antes y después.
+If there are visual changes, add before and after screenshots.

-## 🔗 Issues Relacionados
+## 🔗 Related Issues

 - Closes #(issue)
 - Related to #(issue)
 - Part of #(issue)

-## 🧠 Notas Adicionales
+## 🧠 Additional Notes

-¿Algo más que deba saber el revisor?
+Anything else the reviewer should know?

-- Decisiones de diseño importantes
+- Important design decisions
-- Limitaciones conocidas
+- Known limitations
-- Próximos pasos planificados
+- Planned next steps
-- Consideraciones especiales
+- Special considerations

-## 🚀 Plan de Deploy
+## 🚀 Deployment Plan

-- [ ] Este cambio puede deployarse inmediatamente
+- [ ] This change can be deployed immediately
-- [ ] Requiere coordinación especial
+- [ ] Requires special coordination
-- [ ] Necesita configuración adicional
+- [ ] Needs additional configuration
-- [ ] Requiere migración de datos
+- [ ] Requires data migration

 ---

-### 📋 Para el Revisor
+### 📋 For the Reviewer

-**Puntos clave a revisar:**
+**Key points to review:**
-- Lógica de negocio correcta
+- Correct business logic
-- Manejo de errores apropiado
+- Appropriate error handling
-- Performance y escalabilidad
+- Performance and scalability
-- Seguridad y validaciones
+- Security and validations
-- Consistencia con arquitectura existente
+- Consistency with existing architecture

 ---

-*Template actualizado con estándares profesionales del proyecto*
+*Template updated with professional project standards*